 The enchanting mountains of the Breckenridge region of Colorado are definitely some of the best hidden paradises in the USA.
 After a short drive into the mountains from Denver, Colorado, you’ll find yourself in a magical world of soaring peaks and stunning scenery.
 The tri-town area of Breckenridge, Frisco, and Dillon is an absolute must-see.
 Nestled in the mighty Tenmile Range with a beautiful reservoir, there are ample things to do.

-Most people opt to spend a weekend in this area.
+Most people opt to spend a weekend in the Breckenridge region.
 Winters and summer can get crowded with local tourists, so for the best experience, visit during the week and avoid holiday weekends.
 You can easily be entertained with 4 to 5 full days in the area.
 Dillon and Frisco are excellent places to base yourself to explore even more of Colorado’s mountain beauty.

 Visit in the fall for an explosion of colors.
 The winters are for skiing, while the summer months bring wildflower blooms like you’ve never experienced.
 Spring is the quietest time in the area.
 However, it’s still too snowy to hike and too warm to ski.
 No matter when you choose to visit, you’ll love enjoying the incredible beauty of the Colorado Rockies in the Breckenridge, Dillon, and Frisco area.